 Social media is a great way for athletes to connect with their fans, but it’s also a great way for other people, who are definitely not fans, to connect with athletes.
 That includes bespattering

 them with spittle-flecked missives of toxic hatred.
 Hurrah for social media!
 Hurrah for people!

-This week, U.S. Olympic figure skater Ashley Wagner told People magazine that
+This week, U.S. Olympic figure skater Ashley Wagner told People

 she has “officially decided to give up social media” until after she has finished competing in Sochi.
 Wagner said she received mountains of hate mail, or postings, or whatever you want to

 call it, after she beat out another contender, Mirai Nagasu, for the last spot on the U.S. Olympic figure skating team.

 Many online commentators felt that Wagner came by her victory

 unfairly, considering she made several slip-ups at the national championships.
 Social media users offered any number of theories for the choice, including her good looks, racist judges and (judging by